82nd Infantry Regiment "Torino"

 The 82nd Infantry Regiment "Torino" (82° Reggimento Fanteria "Torino") is an active unit of the Italian Army based in Barletta in Apulia.
 The regiment is named for the city of Turin and part of the Italian Army's infantry arm.
 As of 2023 the regiment is assigned to the Mechanized Brigade "Pinerolo".

 The regiment was one of sixteen infantry regiments formed on 1 November 1884.
-In 1911-12 the regiment participated in the Italo-Turkish War.
+In 1911–12 the regiment participated in the Italo-Turkish War.
 During World War I the regiment fought on the Italian front.
 The regiment was disbanded in 1926 and reformed in July 1938.
 During World War II the regiment was assigned to the 52nd Infantry Division "Torino", with which it participated in the invasion of Yugoslavia.
 In July 1941 the Torino division was assigned to the Italian Expeditionary Corps in Russia and the regiment fought in Donbas in Ukraine and along the Don river in southern Russia.
 In December 1942 the division and regiment were destroyed during the Soviet Operation Little Saturn.
 Reformed in June 1943 in Italy the regiment was disbanded by invading German forces after the announcement of the Armistice of Cassibile on 8 September 1943.
-For its conduct in Ukraine and Russia the regiment was awarded Italy's highest military honor the Gold Medal of Military Valour.
+For its conduct in Ukraine and Russia the regiment was awarded Italy's highest military honor the Gold Medal of Military Valor.
 Reformed in 1950 the regiment was reduced to a battalion sized unit in 1975.
 In 1992 the regiment was reformed and has been active as mechanized unit since then.

 History

 Formation

 On 1 November 1884 the 82nd Infantry Regiment (Brigade "Torino") was formed in Turin with companies ceded by the 26th Infantry Regiment (Brigade "Bergamo"), 56th Infantry Regiment (Brigade "Marche"), 58th Infantry Regiment (Brigade "Abruzzi"), and 60th Infantry Regiment (Brigade "Calabria").
-On the same day the 81st Infantry Regiment (Brigade "Torino") was formed in Turin with companies ceded by the sister regiments of the above listed regiments.
+On the same day the 81st Infantry Regiment (Brigade "Torino") was formed in Turin with companies ceded by the 25th Infantry Regiment (Brigade "Bergamo"), 55th Infantry Regiment (Brigade "Marche"), 57th Infantry Regiment (Brigade "Abruzzi"), and 59th Infantry Regiment (Brigade "Calabria").
 Both regiments consisted of a staff and three battalions, with four companies per battalion.
 Together the two regiments formed the Brigade "Torino".

-In 1895-96 the regiment provided eleven officers and 268 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In 1895–96 the regiment provided eleven officers and 268 enlisted for units deployed to Italian Eritrea for the First Italo-Ethiopian War.
+In December 1908, the regiment was deployed to the area of the Strait of Messina for the recovery efforts after the 1908 Messina earthquake.
+For its service the regiment was awarded a Silver Medal of Merit, which was affixed to the regiment's flag.

 Italo-Turkish War

 In 1911 the regiment was deployed to Libya for the Italo-Turkish War.
 On 23 October 1911 the regiment fought in the Battle of Shar al-Shatt.
-Three days later regiment withstood a Turkish attack at Bu Meliana near Tripoli, for which the regiment was awarded a Silver Medal of Military Valour.
+Three days later regiment withstood a Turkish attack at Bu Meliana near Tripoli, for which the regiment was awarded a Silver Medal of Military Valor.
 On 4 December of the same year the regiment fought in the Battle of Ain Zara.
 In 1912 the regiment fought in the Battles of Zanzur.